leobetancourt/meena/README.md

 ## Notes

-This code was adapted from Weiqun Zhang's [How To Write A Hydrodynamics Code](http://duffell.org/media/hydro.pdf).
+This code was adapted from Weiqun Zhang's <em>How To Write A Hydrodynamics Code</em>.